openthread/ot-docs/site/en/reference/cli/concepts/dataset.md

 *   `channel`
 *   `securitypolicy`

+> Note: These commands are primarily used for testing only.

 For the `mgmtgetcommand`, you can specify these components in any order to get the corresponding values.
 Optionally, you can also pass `-x` to use a hex string that's treated as a byte sequence representation of TLVs.
 This can be vendor